catwell/cw-lua/README.md

 ## Dependencies

-iris-lua itself only depends on LuaSocket.
+The client itself only depends on LuaSocket.

 You will need [cwtest](https://github.com/catwell/cwtest)to run the test suite.